 I talked about it in previous article.
 The wreck of LibertyTulamben (about 15 kilometers west of Amed) is the most popular dive site in Bali, Indonesia.

 I had already dived on the Liberty in 2002.
 And that's the very first dive I decide to do, the day after I arrive in Amed...

 I kept the memory of an easy and spectacular dive, in clear water.
 If the spectacle remained grandiose, this Tuesday's dive was rather sporty with a rather strong current and a more limited visibility...
 The fault, it seems, was a few days of rain and wind last week, which stirred up the bottom.

 The boat launch alone is difficult on this windy day.
 Big waves crashing on the black pebble beach.

 In spite of the precautions and warnings of our guides and the help of the staff ofEco-DiveMany of us lose our balance on the pebbles and fall, with all our diving gear on our backs, into the rollers...

 No boo-boo for me, fortunately.
 An Australian woman was less fortunate: she broke her knee when she came out of the water.
-The trick is to start at the right moment, between two waves.
-The Australian is doing well anyway, she is left to hobble a few days, nothing broken.
+The trick is to jump at the right time, right between two waves.
+The Australian is doing well anyway, she's just limping for a few days, nothing broken.

 The wreck of Libertya steel monster full of life...